About #hpm

 What is #hpm?

-#hpm is the hashtag for the hospice and palliative medicine community on Twitter.
-The #hpm TweetChat was launched on July 14, 2010 as a way to bring together a community dedicated to increasing public awareness about hospice, palliative care, and the differences between the two.
-Today #hpm is a vibrant community generating over 35 million impressions through Twitter for hospice and palliative care with over 40,000 thousand tweets and more than 3,000 contributors.
+Celebrating over three years of live online discussions, #hpm is the hashtag for the hospice and palliative medicine community on Twitter.
+The #hpm TweetChat was launched on July 14, 2010 as a way to bring people together for a live discussion every week and build a community dedicated to increasing public awareness about issues in palliative care and hospice.
+Today #hpm is a vibrant community which has generated over 150 million impressions through Twitter for hospice and palliative care with over 100,000 thousand tweets.

 Who is #hpm?